jgodi/angular2-fullstack-starter/README.md

 # Angular2 Fullstack Starter

 > A basic starter project that features Angular 2 with ES6 and Express/Node.
 Has fully integrated unit and e2e tests.
+Also, has the ability to build for production and configuration based on the environment!

 > Huge Kudos goes to the [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) for being a great example!